Wintermute0110/plugin.program.AEL.dev/KGDB.md

 ## 1) Getting started (documentation section)

-**Write a short tutorial of how to use the KGDB.
-First describe the simple case of all ROMs in one directory and then the case of ROMs in several directories.**

-The purpose of this section is to serve as a tutorial to enable you to properly setup your games.
-Retrogaming could be a vast an overwhelming topic and hence this tutorial has been created with minimal jargon and explanations.
+The purpose of this section is to serve as a tutorial to enable you to properly setup your games/ROMs an the Kodi Game library.
+Retrogaming could be a vast an overwhelming topic and hence this tutorial has been created with minimal jargon.

-The first thing for you to understand is what type of games database you would like to have.
+The first thing for you to understand is what type of games library you would like to have.
 If you are a **casual user** with just a bunch of games in a single directory the setup is very simple.
-However, as you expand your collection by adding more games it is necessary to organize your game collection, it pays off.
-Arcade emulators in particular require that your ROMs have very specific file names and must be placed in specific locations.
+However, as you expand your collection by adding more games it is necessary to organize your game collection.
+Also, if you like arcade games, arcade emulators require that your ROMs have specific file names and must be placed in specific locations.

 ### 1.1) An introduction to emulation and retrogaming

-The purpose of this section is to explain some basic concepts for the very beginners.
+The purpose of this section is to explain some basic concepts for the very beginners, so skip this section if you are not so.
 This section is organized as a frequently answered questions (FAQ).

 **What is retrogaming and emulation?**